ANSGITHUBA/DiscordJSV13-Tutorial/README.md

 }
 ```

-### 4. Install Discord.JS v13, Copy this given code and paste it in your shell or console, if it doesn't work in console, then paste it in shell
+### 4. Install Discord.JS v13, Copy This Given Codes And Paste In Shell or Console, If It Doesn't Work In Console, Paste In Shell
 ```
 npm i discord.js
 ```